mksavic/mksavic.github.io/failures.md

 I originally saw this on [Matt Bernhard](https://mbernhard.com/)'s page, who got the idea from [Johannes Haushofer](https://www.washingtonpost.com/news/wonk/wp/2016/04/28/it-feels-really-good-to-read-about-this-princeton-professors-failures/), who got the idea from [Melanie Stefan](https://www.nature.com/naturejobs/science/articles/10.1038/nj7322-467a).

-I've also included some things I tried, failed at, tried again, and ended up getting.
-After suffering from imposter syndrome for the majority of my undergraduate career, I'm hoping that by posting this, students who are experincing what I experienced are encouraged to continue trying.
-I've also posted some denial letters to show that, yes, they sucked to receive and read, but in the end, I've gotten past them and accomplished other things.

 ## Master's Programs I Did Not Get Into:

 | Year |         Program         |              University               |                     Letter                     |